Artwork title: Art criticism

-The title of a work of art can have an impact on its reception and aesthetic interpretation by audiences and critics, and can also be an aspect of the artist's overall vision for the piece, and this can be particularly the case for abstract art.
-Some artists choose to title their works with a simple descriptive phrase, such as "Portrait of a Woman" or "Landscape with Trees."
-Other artists may use more abstract or symbolic titles, such as The Scream or The Persistence of Memory.
+The title of a work of art can have an impact on its reception and aesthetic interpretation, and can also be an aspect of the artist's overall vision for the piece.
+This can be particularly the case for abstract art.
 In some cases, the title of a work of art may be a quote or homage to another work of art or literature.
 Conversely, ekphrastic literature often repurposes the title of an artwork.

-The choice of title for a work of art, akin to an artist's statement, can be a personal decision for the artist, and can reflect their own interpretation or intentions for the piece.
-It can also serve as a way for the artist to engage with the viewer and invite them to consider the work from a particular perspective.
 Philosophically, Jacques Derrida compared an artwork's title to a parergon and considered it similarly to a simulacrum, and Jean-Luc Nancy took a comparable approach.
 The title of a work of art is a part of its identity and can influence its reception and interpretation by audiences, as noted by art critic Arthur Danto, who made a thought experiment of a particular abstract mural being named after either the first or third of Newton's laws of motion; however, titles can be more impactful on the interpretation of some works than others.
-Whether descriptive or abstract, the title of a work of art can be an element of the artistic process.